-In 2006, Albertsons Inc. split into pieces and the majority of it was acquired by grocery store giant Supervalu.
+Albertsons Inc. was split into pieces in 2006, and the majority of it was acquired by grocery store giant Supervalu.
 Minneapolis-based Supervalu purchased the company for $17.4 billion.

 According to the St. Louis Business Journal, the drug store chain CVS purchased 700 of Albertsons’ Sav-on and Osco Drug stores “and Albertson’s ownership interests in the drugstore real estate for about $2.9 billion.”

 Albertsons Boise-based workforce, including its headquarters, shrank from between 5,000 and 6,000 employees to between 3,000 and 4,000, according to Idaho Department of Labor data.

 Albertsons, familiar to Idahoans as the store with the big blue A, was founded in Boise in 1939 by Joe Albertson.
 He’s quoted as saying, “In good times or bad, people have to eat, so I figure it’s a good business.”

 According to material from Albertsons’ old website, that first Boise store was revolutionary.
 Shoppers weren’t used to grocery stores that included a bakery, automatic doughnut machines, magazine racks and ice cream cones.

 Here’s a brief timeline provided by RedSky Public Relations:

 - 1939 Joe Albertson enters into partnership with L.S.
 Skaggs and Tom Cuthbert, Mr. Skaggs’ accountant, and opens his first Albertsons store in Boise, Idaho.

 - 1951 Albertsons opens first combination food and drug store, a 60,000-square-foot superstore.

 - 1957 Albertsons begins incorporating drug stores in the new Albertsons Food Centers with the purchase of Sugarhouse Drug in Salt Lake City.